xdoko01/pgRPG/README.md

   - New core package `pyrpg.core.btrees` created.
 Contains classes for individual btree nodes and functions
   - Behavior tree in pyRPG implementation contains in the leaf behavior nodes actions and conditions represented by command name and command parameters as a strings/dict.
 The logic which behavior leaf node is selected is guided by the other parent nodes in the btree.
 The command is then passed to the command manager which changes it to function call and returns the result back to the behavior tree.

+### 2023-02-20 Behavioral trees support templates
+  - Sub-tree of behavior tree can be stored in a file or in the `template` section of the quest and loaded from there.
+Those templates can be called with parameters that are dynamically added to the template definition upon the load (similar to entity templates).

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`